Homicide Charges: Insight from a Murder Lawyer San Francisco CA Trusts

 San Francisco criminal law attorneys at The Morales Law Firm fully understand the techniques and tactics used by the prosecution and are prepared to build a solid defense for you.

-While murder charges come with harsh penalties regardless of the circumstance, there are certain factors that can make a sentence you face worse.
+-While murder charges come with harsh penalties regardless of the circumstance, there are certain factors that can make a sentence you face worse, like:

 - If the defendant has more than one murder conviction